ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 Great, now we can run pods on our server.

-Now, lets clean up our worspace and continue with the next section
+Now, let's clean up our workspace and continue with the next section
 ```bash
 rm /etc/kubernetes/manifests/static-pod.yml
 ```

-It takes some time to remove the pods, we can ensure that pod are deleted by running
+It takes some time to remove the pods, we can ensure that pods are deleted by running
 ```bash
 {
 crictl pods